Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 The study reports that "antigen-specific IgG1" was significantly elevated in vaccinated mice in comparison to unvaccinated control mice.
 Digressing to improve my understanding of antigen-specific IgG1...
 IgG is "Immunoglobin G".
 Approximately 75% of serum antibodies are IgG variants specific to the antigenic surface.
 These Y-shaped proteins are tipped with a pair of binding points specific to the antigen.
 Cellular structures with antigen-specific IgG1 attached to them are marked for destruction by the immune system, as well as being directly impaired in mobility characteristics and encouraged to bind uselessly to each other (as each Y-shaped protein can bind to two structures).
 A pathogen coated in Immunoglobin G has been "opsonized" and will be phagocytosed if detected by a phagocytotic immune cell (most of them).

-It reports that antigen-specific IgG2a was found only in prevaccinated mice, suggesting that they produced an additional antigen which the control mice did not productive.
+It reports that antigen-specific IgG2a was found only in prevaccinated mice, suggesting that they produced an additional antigen which the control mice did not produce.

 Conversely, IgE spiked in control mice, but was low or absent in vaccinated mice.
 IgE is "Immunoglobin E".
 IgE is the least abundant type of antibody with 'normal' levels at 0.05% of antibodies.
 Like the much more abundant Immunoglobin G, Immunoglobin E is a Y-shaped protein which functions by agglomerating on pathogenic surfaces to mark them for immunoresponse.
 It is the most potently inflammatory class of antibody.
 The IgE immunoresponse category is different from the IgG category, actuated by type 1 and type 2 Fcε receptors.
 It is correctly deployed against parasites and cancer.
-It is incorrectly deployed against allergens/
+It is incorrectly deployed against allergens.

 So the two differences between the vaccinated vs unvaccinated immunoresponse are that only the vaccinated mice produced IgG2a, and that significant IgE production was seen only in the unvaccinated mice.
 It looks like this allergy vaccine sensitizes the immune system to "a pathogen" - and then deploys increased numbers of IgG antibodies at it rather than deploying IgE antibodies at it.
 The IgG-coated pathogen mildly inflames its vicinity, becomes opsonized, and is then eaten by neutrophils (which is *correct* disposal for allergens) whereas the IgE-coated pathogen would have caused an utter inflammatory panic in the region, become opsonized, and then gotten eaten by eosinophils (which are more toxic than neutrophils).